-There may be established a fund designated as the "Community Cleanup Fund". to be approved in the annual budget ordinance.
+There may be established a fund designated as the "Community Cleanup Fund".
 The Community Cleanup Fund Payments may be used at the discretion of the City Manager, or his designee, for the purpose defraying costs and expenses that may be incurred by this jurisdiction in doing, or causing to be done, the necessary work or repair or demolition of dangerous buildings.
-Said fund shall be the same as referenced in KMC Chapter 8, Section 802.2.